 A-EMTs function as part of a comprehensive EMS response, under medical oversight.
 This training provides an overview of the principles of including IV therapy, advanced cardio and advanced airway management, and several pharmacological interventions beyond the EMT-B level.
 Learners will apply critical thinking skills to ensuring the safety of a scene and a plan for safe patient care and transportation.

 Successful completion of the program allows the graduate to take the National Registry of Emergency Medical Technicians A-EMT certification examination and apply for state credentials as an A-EMT.
 NCOAE is credentialed through the North Carolina office of Emergency Medical Services to conduct the A-EMT courses.
 The A-EMT training is the second level of emergency medicine training and a requirement on your path to becoming a paramedic.
 Classes meet all day Monday through Friday for the sate required 160 hours of didactic, lecture, and presentations, as well as 48 hours of ER clinicals, and 48 hours of ambulance ‘ride time’.

-NCOAE’s certified EMS instructors are the best in the industry, including EMT-Paramedics, firefighters, military operations specialists, and experts in critical care management.
+NCOAE’s certified EMS instructors are among the best in the industry, including EMT-Paramedics, firefighters, military operations specialists, and experts in critical care management.
 They provide expert instruction and individualized training to ensure you’re A-EMT training meets and exceeds the high expectations for all NCOAE courses.

 - Duration: 23 days